-Charlotte Fairbank attended the Wild Life Festival in Brighton at the beginning of June, with her first interaction for the festival not a positive one!
+Charlotte Fairbank went to the Wild Life Festival in Brighton but unfortunately, her first interaction with the festival wasn’t positive.

-There was very little information on their website for disabled tickets with Charlotte having to ring up to buy her tickets in the end as there was no provision online to buy disabled tickets.
+There was very little information on their website for disabled tickets.
+Charlotte had to call to buy her tickets in the end because she couldn’t buy disabled tickets online.

-Although Charlotte enjoyed the actual festival there were some issues along the way after she arrived, making it a not so totally accessible festival.
-There was no separate disabled entrance and so the conventional entrance was not suitable for wheelchair use with the festival staff not sure whether there was actually a disabled entrance at all!
+Although Charlotte enjoyed the actual festival there were some issues along the way.
+There was no separate disabled entrance and the conventional entrance wasn’t suitable for wheelchairs.
+The festival staff weren’t sure if there was actually a disabled entrance at all.

 "The site didn’t have a dedicated disabled entrance, and there were no plastic sheets laid out on the grass where there had been bad weather."

-Even though there was good access to the accessible stage and viewing platforms, Charlotte did not use them as she did not want to be excluded from her friends or the actual festival, and she noted that ‘one of the platforms looked like a cage’.
+There was good access to the accessible stage and viewing platforms.
+Charlotte chose not to use them as she did not want to be excluded from her friends or the actual festival.
+She noted that ‘one of the platforms looked like a cage’.

-Not all of the festival was accessible as many of the food stalls were too high for her to reach making it difficult to pay at times.
-Although the toilets had good disabled facilities, they were few and quite a distance away with the festival staff not knowing where the nearest disabled toilets were.
+Not all of the festival was accessible and many food stalls were too high for her to reach making it difficult to pay.
+Although the toilets had good disabled facilities, there weren’t many and they were quite far from the stages.
+Some of the festival staff also weren’t sure where the nearest disabled toilets were.

 "Standard bus to and from site was accessible, and a positive experience overall."

-Charlotte was lucky enough to have good weather as there appeared to be little provision if the weather had turned bad but she would still visit the festival again especially if the website is fully updated with all of the information for disabled visitors, better accessible stalls and more knowledgeable staff.
-And let’s hope of course the weather will be fine again….!
+Charlotte was lucky enough to have good weather.
+There didn’t seem to be a plan B if the weather turned bad.
+She would go to the festival again, especially if the website is updated with proper information for disabled visitors.
+She also said they could improve the accessibility of the food stalls and have more knowledgeable staff.
+And let’s hope of course the weather will be ok next time too.

 Call us for a free initial consultation